 Printables: Posters & Positive Affirmations Activity for Kids

-I’ve created a package of printables that you can use to begin introducing positive affirmations to your child at home or in school.
+I’ve created a set of free printables that you can use to begin introducing positive affirmations to your child at home or in school.

 The printable package includes:

-You can also purchase these positive affirmations posters.
-The poster package includes 12 full-color posters 18″ x 24″ (displayed in the images in this post).
+You can also purchase these printable positive affirmations posters.
+The poster package includes 12 full-color posters 18″ x 24″ (displayed in the images throughout this post). *These are digital images you can print *

 How to Use Positive Reinforcement for Kids to Improve Behavior in 1 Week